 Dramamine will provide relief from nausea, vomiting, or motion sickness.

 You never know when you’re going to need something to stop significant bleeding.
-QuikClot might just very well save your life.
+QuikClot might just save your life or reduce the bleeding until you get professional medical help.
 QuikClot If there is any way to get the person affected by the puncture or severe cut to the hospital after you’ve administered the necessary first aid treatments, do it.

 Although technically not an over-the-counter medication, multivitamins will make sure you’re body is getting the right nutrients and minerals needed when you’re probably not eating the most nutritious food after an emergency.
 As we age, we need to consider supplementing our body’s nutrients with a variety of vitamins and minerals.
 Ask your doctor for advice regarding the most critical ones to take.

 34. Epsom Salt